DataDog/integrations-core/ceph/README.md

 ## Setup
 ### Installation

-The Ceph check is packaged with the Agent, so simply [install the Agent][1] on your Ceph servers.
+The Ceph check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Ceph servers.

 ### Configuration